What if I told you that the Cabernet Sauvignon you were drinking was really a red blend with at least 6 other grapes in it?

 I’m very pro-blend but it’s disheartening that wineries are basically rewarded for hiding that what they’re truly making are blends dominated by a particular variety.

 Now we should note that individual states can add their own conditions to tighten some of these laws.
 For instance, in Oregon a wine labeled as Pinot noir needs to be at least 90% of that grape.
 Though, curiously, 18 other grape varieties (such as Cabernet Sauvignon) are “exempt” from these stricter wine laws.

 So we’ve got a loophole for a loophole!

 Napa with a Twang

 Another of the TTB’s bare minimums relate to the use of wine regions or AVAs (American Viticultural Areas) on the bottle:

-The comment period for discussion over this particular loophole will run till December 7th, 2016.
-For those who like to indulge in some not-so-light reading, you can take a look at the diverse perspectives of people who are both for closing the loophole and against it.
+The comment period for discussion will run till December 7th, 2016.
+If you want to indulge in some not-so-light reading, you can take a look at the comments already submitted.